darrylwest/pydomkeys/README.md

 ### Overview

+Our primary objective is to minimize key sizes when used with key/value stores like Redis.
+Domain keys are gauranteed to be unique for a given domain.
+For example, your set of users may grow into the 10s or 100s of millions.
+You need a unique identifier for each.
+You don't need a globally unique identifier because these keys are restricted to just your users.

+Rather than use a V4 UUID with 36 characters, it's much better to use a shorter key based on the same technology--a combination of date-time and random numbers.
+If you restrict a key to a specific domain, e.g., users, customers, businesses, etc, the key can be reduced to a combination of a millisecond time stamp and either a random number, or a counter--especially if the counter range is in the 200K.
+Add a bit of random number generation and a two character domain prefix, like `US`, `CU`, `BU`.

 #### Domain Routing Key Features...

 * fast, uniformly distributed random number generation based on large range (10^40?) of values